Saddam-tech/eth-wld-bridge/README.md

         PRIVATE_KEY=your_private_key

     b.
-Set a password for your private key inside of .env file in the following format: (the password is used to decrypt the encrypted private key later):
+Set a password for your private key inside of .env file in the following format: (the password is used to encrypt the private key) (The password can be deleted after encryptedKey.json is generated):

         PRIVATE_KEY_PW=your_password